apache/airavata/docs/tutorial/gateways2019_tutorial.md

 To start, we'll just create a simple "Hello World" page for the Django app and get it properly registered with the local Django Portal instance.

-1. In the `gateways19-tutorial`, create a file with the path `gateways19_tutorial/templates/gateways19_tutorial/hello.html` with the following contents:
+1. In the `gateways19-tutorial` directory, create a file with the path `gateways19_tutorial/templates/gateways19_tutorial/hello.html` with the following contents: